UnlucksMcGee/factorio_twitch_bot/README.md

 ## Possible future additions

+* Add support for Pyanodon's AlienLife mod which adds an extra science pack.
 * Add support for Angel's mod science when using the 'Technology Overhaul' map setting.
 This setting add's science analyzers, datacores and alien life plant samples to research tech, instead of using science packs.
 * Add option to auto-detect mods/settings and enable all compatible commands.